Skip to main content

 Set your homepage

-Logseq has a notion of a “home page”
+Logseq has a concept of a “home page” that loads when you open the app.

-Click the three dots in the upper right hand corner, then select settings.
+Click the three dots in the upper right corner, then select Settings.
+Choose “Edit config.edn.”

-This is a little inconvenient to do each time you publish, but besides this the experience is pretty good.
-I expect some of these publishing features will be built out more in the future.
+This is a bit inconvenient to do each time you publish, but the overall experience is pretty good.
+I expect these publishing features will improve over time.

-When you are ready to publish your select, select the three dots in the upper right hand corner, select “export graph” and then “export public pages”
+When you’re ready to publish, click the three dots in the upper right corner, select “Export graph,” then “Export public pages.”

 Publish your public graph online

-There are tons of good options, but I recommend netlify which is good and free.
-You can switch to something else later.
+There are many good options, but I recommend Netlify because it’s free and simple.
+You can always switch later.

-Click the folder icon and select the folder where you exported your public graph to.
+Click the folder icon and select the folder where you exported your public graph.

 In a few minutes you should be online!

-To update your site next time you export your public graph, click on the “Deploys” tab
+To update your site later, export your public graph again, then click the “Deploys” tab and upload the new version.

-I highly suggest setting up a custom domain like yourname.com.
+I strongly recommend getting a custom domain like yourname.com.

-You want the links you share to work forever, and if you own your own domain, you can switch away from netlify later, whereas you can’t if all your links have netlify.app in the domain.
+You want the links you share to work forever.
+If you own your domain, you can switch away from Netlify later.
+If all your links have netlify.app in the URL, you’re stuck.

 Conclusion

-There are a ton of ways to host your public graph, but I think just uploading it to netlify drop is the easiest and best way for non technical users to get their site online.
+There are many ways to host your public graph, but uploading to Netlify Drop is the easiest for non-technical users.

-I find people get to paralyzed with options, so just get your site up now on netlify, then figure out the perfect solution later.
-You can always migrate providers if you get the domain name.
+Don’t get paralyzed by options.
+Get your site up now on Netlify, then figure out the perfect solution later.
+You can always migrate providers if you own the domain.

-Let me know if you found this guide useful on twitter, especially if you set up your own public graph!
+Let me know on Twitter if you found this guide useful, especially if you set up your own public graph!